viperproject/prusti-dev/docs/user-guide/src/tour/getting-started.md

 // Prusti: FAILS
 ```

-Prusti reports errors in the same fashion as the Rust compiler (although with the prefix
+Prusti reports errors in the same fashion as the Rust compiler (with the prefix
 `Prusti: verification error`).
 For example, the error produced for the above function
 is: